agrc/swapper/README.md

 1. Delete the sgid10 feature class that's being replaced
 1. Rename the new copied feature class from fc_temp to fc
 1. Update the privileges for the agrc and SearchAPI users

+## Setup

+1. Update the `.env` file to point to the sde files necessary
+1. Install the dependencies into a conda environment with arcpy
+   - `pip install -r requirements.txt`

+## Usage

+- Call the cli with the tables
+  - `python load_and_replace swap sgid.health.health_areas sgid.boundaries.counties`